bkelemen-pitech/my-potential-palm-tree/README.md

 For test, you can run:
 - make run-test

-Please check Makefile file for more available commands
+Please check Makefile file for more available commands.

 JWT
 ---